 By Lee H. Hamilton

-Lee Hamilton is Director of the Center on Congress at Indiana University.
+Lee Hamilton is a Distinguished Scholar, Indiana University School of Global and International Studies; and a Professor of Practice, IU School of Public and Environmental Affairs.
 He was a member of the U.S. House of Representatives for 34 years.